didacdomenech/nvim/README.md

 - pynvim: `python support (remember having pip installed)`
 - neovim node: `npm package for neovim support`
 - zip + unzip: `zip and unzip packages are required for plugin compatibility`
+- nodejs + npm: Ensure you have at least `>= 16.0` & you have followed [this](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)

 ------